nboyd/nboyd.github.io/index.md

   </div>
   <div class="container">
   <p>
-  I do machine learning at a <a href="http://www.xgenomes.com">DNA sequencing startup</a>.
+  I'm currently working at a <a href="http://www.xgenomes.com">DNA sequencing startup</a>.
   </p>
   <p>
   I did my undergrad at UC Berkeley, where I majored in math and computer science and worked with Dan Klein.